DuneRaccoon/airwallex-sdk/README.md

 # UNOFFICIAL Airwallex Python SDK

-A fully-featured SDK for interacting with the [Airwallex API](https://www.airwallex.com/docs/api).
+A simple SDK for interacting with the [Airwallex API](https://www.airwallex.com/docs/api).

 ## Features

-- Comprehensive implementation of the Airwallex API
+- SOMEWHAT Comprehensive implementation of the Airwallex API
-- Support for Payments API and Issuing API
 - Both synchronous and asynchronous client support
 - Automatic authentication and token refresh
 - Built-in rate limiting and retry logic
 - Type checking with Pydantic models
-- Pagination handling

 ## Installation